 Q Anatomy and Physiology Honors (EQ)

 Course # 2000360

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 year

-Prerequisite Recommended Biology 1 or 1H
+Prerequisite Any Biology 1 credit

 Credit 1

 This advanced course will cover essentially the same topics as regular anatomy and physiology but at higher levels of complexity, greater depth, and faster pace.
 The reading level will be higher and more reading will be required.
 Students will be required to use a higher level of vocabulary, do more writing, do more homework, and meet the standards of more challenging tests.